wlwl2/case-utils/README.md

 This package includes a function that for example:

-1. Converts 'testString' to `test-string`.
+1. Converts 'testString' to 'test-string'.

 2. Converts 'test-string' to 'test string'.